-The injuries and losses caused by a car accident can threaten your finances and future wellbeing.
-Get the compensation you need by working with a car accident attorney in Detroit.
+The injuries and losses caused by an auto accident can threaten your finances and future wellbeing.
+Get the compensation you deserve by working with a top-rated Detroit car accident trial attorney.

 The losses, damages, and injuries that follow a serious car accident can create endless problems for your life.
 And Michigan’s no-fault insurance laws don’t always help matters.
-It’s not easy to know what to do after an accident in Detroit, but it’s important to get fully compensated for what you’ve been through.
+It’s not easy to know what to do after an accident in Detroit – or anywhere in Michigan – but it’s important to get fully compensated for what you’ve been through.
 Recovery requires money, but seeking compensation presents its own set of challenges.

 Getting compensated is likely going to mean dealing with an insurance company or an opposing attorney.
 And neither of these parties is going to have your best interests in mind.
 Even your own no-fault insurer is going to prioritize your wellbeing after their profit margins.